VE7RKA

 8320 to disconnect the UHF link port from the VHF repeater.

-IRLP is something relatively new to Kamloops.
-The Internet Radio Linking Project uses the internet to link local VHF/UHF radio networks to other similar networks around BC and the world.
+The Internet Radio Linking Project (IRLP) uses the internet to link local VHF/UHF radio networks to other similar networks around BC and the world.
 As previously mentioned, the local IRLP node is accessed via the Greenstone repeater on 146.96 -600.
 The actual IRLP node is hosted on the VE7TSI Internet Gateway computer.
 The link port for the IRLP node should be up all the time but if it is not, send the appropriate code as indicated above to link the VHF port to the IRLP UHF link port.

 The process to access the links are as follows.